RetroDECK/ES-DE/USERGUIDE-DEV.md

 On Windows and macOS you can specify to which directory you want to save the downloaded file.
 The default is `C:\Users\myusername\Downloads` on Windows and `/Users/myusername/Downloads` on macOS.

 Regardless of package format and operating system it's a good idea to update the ROM directory tree after upgrading to a new version.
 It's possible that the new ES-DE release adds support for more systems and emulators compared to the version you previously had installed.
 The easiest way to do this is via the _Create/update system directories_ entry in the _Utilities_ menu.
 Alternatively the _--create-system-dirs_ command line option can be used.
 Both methods work identically and will create any missing system directories and also update the systems.txt and systeminfo.txt files.
 This is a safe operation as it will not overwrite or delete your game files.

+Likewise it's a good idea to update your themes using the theme downloader after upgrading ES-DE as support for any new systems is likely to have been added.

 ![alt text](images/es-de_application_updater.png "ES-DE Application Updater") _This is what the application updater looks like when the update process has been completed for the Linux AppImage release._